vecna/mobilizon-poster/README.md

 # mobilizon-poster

-A simple library to interact with [joinmobilizone.org](https://joinmobilizone.org), you can clone it from [https://github.com/vecna/mobilizon-poster](https://github.com/vecna/mobilizon-poster).
+A simple library to interact with [joinmobilizon.org](https://joinmobilizon.org), you can clone it from [https://github.com/vecna/mobilizon-poster](https://github.com/vecna/mobilizon-poster).

 It also works as a set of scripts to help a CLI interaction with mobilizon, but it is largely under-developed.

 # basic functions

-To post an event you need to call a sequence of mobilizone APIs, for example: you need to authenticate, then to resolve the location of your event, then to create an event.
+To post an event you need to call a sequence of mobilizon APIs, for example: you need to authenticate, then to resolve the location of your event, then to create an event.

 Mobilizon revolves around the concept of `groups` and this is not entrirely (if not at all) supported in this package.